yoav1131/Deep-Unfolded-D-ADMM/README.md

 When you load the data set allow_pockle=True.

-## Distributed Linear Regression problem
+## Distributed Linear Regression Problem
 For the distributed linear regression problem I used MNIST dataset.

+## Federated Learning Problem
+For the federated learning problem I used MNIST dataset.